kevinmicha/ANTIPASTI/docs/citing.rst

-Citing NMA-CNN in a publication
+Citing ANTIPASTI in a publication
 ===============================

-If you want to acknowledge NMA-CNN in a publication, we suggest you to cite:
+If you want to acknowledge ANTIPASTI in a publication, we suggest you to cite:

 * Michalewicz et al. 2023